Mitigating Resource Contention and Heterogeneity in Public Clouds for Scientific Modeling Services

 2017 IEEE International Conference on Cloud Engineering (IC2E)

 Lloyd, Wes; Pallickara, S.; David, O.; Arabi, M.; and Rojas, K., "Mitigating Resource Contention and Heterogeneity in Public Clouds for Scientific Modeling Services" (2017).
-Institute of Technology Publications.
+School of Engineering and Technology Publications.
 183.